hdosanjh/CRWR1200-draft/01-Welcome.md

-Welcome to the Creative Writing 1200.
+Welcome to Creative Writing 1200.
 You may wish to bookmark this page.

 Before going any farther, make sure you have a GitHub account.
 If you don't have one (or if you don't know), go [here](https://github.com/join).
 GitHub is free to join.
 Once you have signed up, come back to this page (you bookmarked it, right?) and continue reading below.

 ## Off We Go
 All of the course materials are here.
 Please read them.
-They are numbered by the order in which you should read them.
+They are numbered; that's the order in which you should read them.

-If you get stuck, ask in class (or open an issue using the `issues` tab above.
+If you get stuck, open an issue using the `issues` tab above.

 Also, please review the following online guides to GitHub: